Event

 David’s monoprint inspired by Camden Passage

-With this project’s conclusion in mind, we hope to hold a similar exhibition style of exhibition, showing the work of the participants attending our workshops at Kentish Town Health Centre, connected to James Wigg GP practice.
+Inspired by this project's success, we hope to hold a similar exhibition showcasing the work of participants from our workshops at Kentish Town Health Centre, which is connected to the James Wigg GP practice.

 work in progress photographs of a print making workshop